cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-your-service.md

 ### Using Habitus for builds

 [Habitus is a build workflow tool for Docker](http://www.habitus.io).
-It allows you to create a build workflow consisting of multiple steps for your Docker stacks on BuildGrid.
+It allows you to create a build workflow consisting of multiple steps for your Maestro application on BuildGrid.
 Cloud 66 BuildGrid fully supports Habitus.
 To enable Habitus on BuildGrid builds, you need to do the following:

 1. Add a `build.yml` to your repository
 2. Set `use_habitus` attribute to `true` in your `service.yml`